Arik221/Business-Insights-Tool-using-Vanna-AI/README.md

 ## **License**

-MIT License – Free to use for personal and educational purposes.
+This project is licensed under the MIT License - see the LICENSE file for details.